How Can I Prevent Coronavirus?

 All coronaviruses are “zoonotic,” meaning they’re transmitted from animals to humans.
 Once coronaviruses have jumped to humans, human-to-human transmission may develop, which is the case with Covid-19.
 Fast forward a few short months and this virus has been deemed a global pandemic, meaning it’s a serious, worldwide threat that’s evolving quickly.

 Besides the need for education and constant updating, the areas of most urgent scientific inquiry are treatment and more effective prevention.
-To date, there is no specific treatment for Covid-19, and no vaccine.
+To date, there is no specific treatment for Covid-19, and no vaccine (though there are several Covid-19 vaccine trials happening).
 For patients with severe infections that cause respiratory problems, oxygen therapy is seen as the best approach.
 It’s not entirely clear whether antibiotics and steroids, which might be given for related conditions such as pneumonia, could help against Covid-19.
 (In general, antibiotics are useless for viral infections like Covid-19 but they can help fight bacterial infections that sometimes can occur after the viral infection.)
 There is some emerging, early research from France on azithromycin, but the evidence is so early and only a very few patients have been studied.
 Another hopeful note: Researchers are currently studying remdesivir, a broad-spectrum antiviral, for Covid-19 because it has shown promise against other forms of coronavirus.